salihozkara/MD/Database-tables.md

 ### BlgTags

 This table stores information about the tags.
+When a new tag is used, a new record will be added to this table.
+You can query this table to get tags by blogs.

 ---

 ### BlgPostTags

-This table stores information about the post tags.
+This table is used to associate tags with blog posts in order to categorize and organize the content.
+You can query this table to get post tags by posts.

 #### Foreign Keys